GabyMasak/GabyMasak/README.md

 ## Hi there 👋

-🌱 I’m currently pursuing a MS in Computer Science at Georgia Tech!
-I aim to graduate Winter 2026.
+🌱 I just graduated!

-🔭 I’m currently an Advanced Analytics intern.
+🔭 I'm currently a volunteer!

 👯 I’m looking to collaborate on non-profit ventures and projects!